 2 arrested in Vienna over alleged plans to attack Taylor Swift concerts, other big events

-Two suspected extremists were arrested in Austria on Wednesday, one of whom appeared to be planning an attack on an event in the Vienna area such as upcoming Taylor Swift concerts, authorities said.
+Two suspected extremists were arrested in Austria on Wednesday, one of whom appeared to be planning an attack on a major event in the Vienna area such as upcoming Taylor Swift concerts, authorities said.

 The 19-year-old main suspect was arrested in Ternitz, south of Vienna, and the second person in the Austrian capital.